 In 2018 the Fund of Funds Program made its first direct investment in a company.
-For the year ended June 30, 2020, expenses included annual fund manager fees of \$524,214 for the investment manager fees related to venture capital/angle funds.
-The program accrues a fund manager fee for direct investments of (0.5% per quarter of the amount invested) beginning the quarter after the payment of funds for any given investments.
-FOF also incurs a deal by deal fund manager success fee equal to 30% of the cumulative distributions that exceed invested capital for any direct investment.
+For the year ended June 30, 2021, expenses included annual fund manager fees of \$1,091,476 for the fund manager fees related to venture capital/angle funds.
+The program accrued a fund manager fee for direct investments of (0.5% per quarter of the amount invested) beginning the quarter after the payment of funds for any given investments.
+FOF also incurred a deal by deal fund manager success fee equal to 30% of the cumulative distributions that exceed invested capital for any direct investment.